Lead generation provides value towards your customer relationships and sales cycle.

 Need an example?

-Let’s say you’re a business coach and wrote an eBook about finding your company’s strengths.
+Let’s say you’re a life coach and wrote an eBook about finding your company’s strengths.
 Instead of using “Download an eBook today,” try, “Discover Your Business’ Strengths.”

 Do you see how much more personal the second CTA is?
 It tells users to do exactly what your book will help them with.
 Your audience will feel like you’re talking directly to them.